JetBrains/intellij-sdk-docs/topics/tutorials/kotlin.md

 If a plugin processes Kotlin code (e.g., providing inspections), it needs to add a dependency on the Kotlin plugin (Plugin ID `org.jetbrains.kotlin`) itself.
 Please refer to [Plugin Dependencies](plugin_dependencies.md) for more information.

+Depending on exact functionality, a plugin can also target [UAST (Unified Abstract Syntax Tree)](uast.md) to support multiple JVM languages, including Java and Kotlin.

 ## Caution